NarimanNiknejad/NarimanNiknejad.github.io/_pages/about.md

   - /about.html
 ---

-I’m a third-year Ph.D. student in Mechanical Engineering at Michigan State University.
+I’m a **third-year Ph.D. student** in **Mechanical Engineering** at **Michigan State University**.
 My research brings together data-driven set-based methods (ellipsoids, zonotopes) and prior system knowledge to design safe, robust, and optimal control strategies for autonomous and robotic systems.
 I work on:

 - **Model Predictive Control**
 - **Perception-based Observers**